MS Degree Thesis Requirements

 Only after ALL the Committee members have agreed on a date,

-A) You must then check with the Main Office Assistant to confirm availability of the Conference Room and time for the presentation.
+A) You must confirm with the Main Office to the availability of the Conference Room for a specific time and date prior to completing the announcement form.

 5. The Graduate Program Assistant will prepare the appropriate forms prior to the oral examination and give them to the advisor just prior to or on the day of the oral examination.